byteally/webapi/docs/start.rst

 This completes the contract part of the API.

-Implementation
+Server implementation
 --------------

-First step is to create a type for the implementation and define :wahackage:`WebApiImplementation <WebApi-Server.html#t:WebApiImplementation>` instance for it.
+* First step is to create a type for the implementation and define :wahackage:`WebApiServer <WebApi-Server.html#t:WebApiServer>` instance for it.

 ::

   data MyApiServiceImpl = MyApiServiceImpl

-  instance WebApiImplementation MyApiServiceImpl where
+  instance WebApiServer MyApiServiceImpl where
     type HandlerM MyApiServiceImpl = IO
     type ApiInterface MyApiServiceImpl = MyApiService

 `HandlerM <https://hackage.haskell.org/package/webapi-0.2.2.0/docs/WebApi-Server.html#t:HandlerM>`_ is the base monad in which the :wahackage:`handler <WebApi-Server.html#v:handler>` will run.
-We also state that :code:`MyApiServiceImpl` is an implementation of the :wahackage:`ApiInterface <WebApi-Server.html#t:ApiInterface>` provided by :code:`MyApiServiceApi`.
+We also state that :code:`MyApiServiceImpl` is the implementation for the contract :code:`MyApiServiceApi`.

+By keeping the implementation separate from the contract, it is possible for a contract to have multiple implementations.
+Hypothetically, there could be a **websocket** implementation as well as a **REST** implementation for a single contract.

-Now let's create the :wahackage:`ApiHandler <WebApi-Server.html#t:ApiHandler>`
+* Now let's create the :wahackage:`ApiHandler <WebApi-Server.html#t:ApiHandler>` for one of our end-point :code:`POST /user`

 ::